-A total of 173 Azerbaijani executives had taken part in the programme by the end of 2013.
-In 2014 and 2015, the programme will be continued and undergo further qualitative development.
+Until now a total of 420 Azerbaijani executives had taken part in the programme.
+The programme will be continued and undergo further qualitative development.
 Affording a growing number of participants, contact with previous participants is being intensified through establishment of an alumni network.

 Bilateral agreements between the two countries

 On 12 October 2009, the German Federal Ministry for Economic Affairs and Energy (BMWi) and the Ministry of Economic Development of the Republic of Azerbaijan signed a joint agreement for a cooperation in the training of executives of the Azerbaijani business sector.
 The advanced training for Azerbaijani executives in Germany is financed by the BMWi.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH was appointed General Manager for coordination from the German side and the Baku Business Training Centre (BBTC) from the Azerbaijani side.
-The government programme agreement shall initially run until the end of 2015.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH was appointed General Manager for coordination from the German side and the Small and Medium Business Development Agency of the Republic of Azerbaijan from the Azerbaijani side.